 The Group has scheduled performances of symphonic and other orchestral music, which it will continue to present during the next financial year.
 The Group's continuing viability is dependent on maintaining its current level of funding, especially government funding.
-The Group has the intention to return to international touring in the 2014 financial year.
+The Group has planned a further international tour in the 2015 financial year to the People's Republic of China and the Republic of Korea.